EventRegistry/event-registry-python/README.md

 **[Articles and events shared the most on social media](../../wiki/Social-shares)**.
 Do you want to get the list of articles that have been shared the most on Facebook and Twitter on a particular date?
 What about the most relevant event based on shares on social media?

-**[Daily mentions and sentiment of concepts and categories](../../wiki/Number-of-mentions-in-news-or-social-media)**.
-Are you interested in knowing how often was a particular concept or category mentioned in the news in the previous two years?
-How about the sentiment expressed on social media about your favorite politician?

-**[Correlations of concepts](../../wiki/Correlations)**.
-Do you have some time series of daily measurements?
-Why not find the concepts that correlate the most with it based on the number of mentions in the news.

 ## Data access and usage restrictions

 Event Registry is a commercial service but it allows also unsubscribed users to perform a certain number of operations.
-Free users are not allowed to use the obtained data for any commercial purposes (see the details on our [Terms of Service page](https://newsapi.ai/terms)).
-In order to avoid these restrictions please contact us about the [available plans](https://newsapi.ai/plans).
+Non-paying users are not allowed to use the obtained data for any commercial purposes (see the details on our [Terms of Service page](http://newsapi.ai/terms)) and have access to only last 30 days of content.
+In order to avoid these restrictions please contact us about the [available plans](http://newsapi.ai/plans).